FitnessAppHR/User/README.md

 # Description

-## Ascent is a fitness app inspired by at home workouts of COVID-19.
+## Ascend is a fitness app inspired by at home workouts of COVID-19.
 ### Using React Native focusing on iOS, I worked on the app's user overview, including profile page, friends list mock, and user analytics which were built using D3JS.
 All built in 5 days.